telerik/ajax-docs/api/server/Telerik.Web.UI/RadButtonToggleState.md

 Gets or sets the right edge of the Primary Icon, relative to the RadButton control's wrapper element.

+###  PrimaryIconTop `Unit`

+Gets or sets the top edge of the Primary Icon, relative to the RadButton control's wrapper element.

+###  PrimaryIconUrl `String`

+Gets or sets the URL to the image used as Primary Icon.

+###  PrimaryIconWidth `Unit`

+Gets or sets the Width of the Primary Icon.

+###  PrimaryPressedIconUrl `String`

+Gets or sets the URL to the image showed when the Primary Icon is pressed.

+###  SecondaryHoveredIconUrl `String`

+Gets or sets the URL to the image showed when the Secondary Icon is hovered.

+###  SecondaryIconBottom `Unit`

+Gets or sets the bottom edge of the Secondary Icon, relative to the RadButton control's wrapper element.

 ###  SecondaryIconCssClass `String`

 Gets or sets the CSS class applied to the Secondary Icon.

-###  SecondaryIconUrl `String`

-Gets or sets the URL to the image used as Secondary Icon.

-###  SecondaryHoveredIconUrl `String`

-Gets or sets the URL to the image showed when the Secondary Icon is hovered.

-###  SecondaryPressedIconUrl `String`

-Gets or sets the URL to the image showed when the Secondary Icon is pressed.

 ###  SecondaryIconHeight `Unit`

 Gets or sets the Height of the Secondary Icon.

-###  SecondaryIconWidth `Unit`

-Gets or sets the Width of the Secondary Icon.

-###  SecondaryIconTop `Unit`

-Gets or sets the top edge of the Secondary Icon, relative to the RadButton control's wrapper element.

-###  SecondaryIconBottom `Unit`

-Gets or sets the bottom edge of the Secondary Icon, relative to the RadButton control's wrapper element.

 ###  SecondaryIconLeft `Unit`